devrath-rana23/AutomateLaravelAppBuildingProcessUdemy/emp_sys/README.md

 # Make shell(blueprint.sh) file
 sudo chmod +x blueprint.sh -> giving execute permission to shell file ./blueprint.sh -> run this command

+# The file (.blueprint) contains the last built details, the files that are created and details about the models and it's a yml file as well.That how the erase command know what to delete.

+# Name change existing draft file to draft2.yaml

+# now create new draft file using blueprint:new

+# Now writing in draft file table details in a single line in object form syntax